 We employ a contrarian, fundamental, relative value investment philosophy.
 We believe that attractive returns can be earned by constructing diversified portfolios of well-managed, financially strong companies where the stock price is depressed because the company has experienced short-to intermediate-term difficulties.

 The firm’s origins began in the early 1980s as a family office, founded and managed by Richard A. Snow.
 Over the next three decades, the firm opened access to its disciplined investment process for institutional and high net worth clientele, becoming an SEC registered investment advisor1 in 1990.
 Snow Capital Management, L.P. was formed in 2001 to retain and recruit talented investment management professionals as partners of the firm.
-Today, there are 32 employees advising and serving $3.6 billion in total client assets2 as a fundamental, bottom-up, contrarian value investment management boutique.

 Snow Capital Management employs a contrarian, fundamental, relative-value investment philosophy.
 We believe that attractive returns can be earned by constructing concentrated, diversified portfolios of well-managed, financially strong companies where the price is depressed because the company has experienced short-to intermediate-term difficulties.
 The philosophy is consistent with modern behavioral finance research, attempting to take advantage of investors’ overreaction to negative events and looking for catalysts that will lead to a positive re-rating.
 Therefore, the upside potential may be enhanced by earnings turn-arounds, and more powerfully, the potential expansion of the price-to-earnings ratio that a positive change in behavioral sentiment can generate after an earnings recovery.